MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-desktop6-repairaction.md

 ﻿---

 title: desktop6:RepairAction
-description: Specifies an installer file (.exe or .msi) that is run when the user selects the repair or reset options in the Settings page for your desktop application.
+description: Specifies an installer file (.exe or .msi) that is run when the user selects the repair or reset options in the Settings page for your desktop application (desktop6:RepairAction).

 ms.date: 01/22/2020
 ms.topic: reference